Releases and Versioning¶

 Depending on feedback and test results, new release candidates may be issued iteratively.
 Depending on the severity of changes from release candidate to release candidate, the testing period is extended more or less.

-Assuming the release is not postponed due to extended test periods or newly discovered issues in the release candidate, the release is declared stable and given a regular version number on the second Wednesday after the first Monday of the Month.
+Assuming the release is not postponed due to extended test periods or newly discovered issues in the release candidate, the release is declared stable and given a regular version number.